niuiic/modern-neovim-configuration/README.md

 Modify the `lspList` in `lua/lsp/init.lua`.

-If you want to install lsp by nvim-lsp-installer, then modify `lsplist` in `lua/plugin/nvim-lsp-installer.lua`.
+If you want to install lsp by nvim-lsp-installer, then modify `lspList` in `lua/plugin/nvim-lsp-installer.lua`.

 ## Formatter